BlackHC/mamo/README.md

 ## Staleness/call fingerprints

 Because we are using an object-aware database, only stale entries will cause duplications of fingerprints.
 Staleness becomes a "simple" check if these call fingerprints match or not.

+Biggest issue:

+I'm storing func pointers now, but they won't re-resolve on autoreload.
+This can be fixed by not using CIDs but by using function ids to func objects.
+As soon as the function is wrapped again within dumbo, the association will be updated.